agileobjects/BuildableExpressions/docs/src/Generating-Code.md

 1. Types implementing `ISourceCodeExpressionBuilder` are discovered in the build output
 2. An instance of each `ISourceCodeExpressionBuilder` type is created and its `.Build()` method is called
 3. Any `SourceCodeExpression`s returned from `.Build()` method calls are converted to C# source-code strings
-4. The C# source-code strings are written to files in the target project
+4. Any C# source-code strings are written to files in the target project
-5. If any source code is generated, the project is built again to include the generated types.
+5. If any source code files are generated, the project is built again to include the generated types.<br />
    This build skips the previous steps.

 ## Examples

-These simple examples generate a set of `Greeter` C# source code files from a set of newline-separated names in a `names.txt` text file in the build output.
+These simple examples generate a set of `Greeter` C# source code files from a set of newline-separated names in a `names.txt` file in the build output.
 Each `Greeter` implements the following `IGreeter` interface:

 ```csharp
 namespace Greetings